 - Grate your courgette over a sieve placed over a bowl.
 Use your hands to squeeze as much of the water out as you can and leave in the sieve for any extra water to drip away while you prepare the rest of the recipe.

-- Mix 50g ground almonds, 100g oats and 50g wholemeal or plain flour together with 1 tsp baking powder and 1 tsp ground cinnamon in a mixing bowl.
+- Mix 50g ground almonds, 100g oats and 50g wholemeal or plain flour together with 1 teaspoon baking powder and 1 teaspoon ground cinnamon in a mixing bowl.
 Using a whisk will help you to get it well combined.

 - Add 100g apple puree, 50g coconut oil, melted, your grated courgette and 70g raisins.